 To help businesses, particularly retailers, adapt to the ever-changing business landscape, StraightArrow, in partnership with the National Retail Association of Australia and with Small Business, conducted a four-part webinar session on eCommerce marketing.

-For many businesses, email is one of the preferred channels used by marketers to communicate with customers.
+For many businesses, email is one of the preferred channels used by marketers to communicate with customers, that's why it's important to improve it.
 In 2018, an average of 235.6 billion emails was sent daily for B2B andisruptors for communication as user behavior is veering towards more fast-paced conversations.
 As a result, if you miss responding to an email inquiry within 6 hours, there’s a high chance that you’ll lose the opportunity to convert these site visitors into leads or customers.

 In 2019, HubSpot stayed true to its promise to #GrowBetter by launching several product updates geared towards helping sales and marketing professionals scale their operations and accomplish tasks more efficiently and effectively.
 These changes to the platform plus some holiday presents were among the highlights of the fourth and last Manila HubSpot User Groups (HUG) meet-up for 2019 last December 9 at Acceler8 by UnionSPACE - Rockwell.